cyrillOCR/Preprocessing/README.md

 ```
 {
   name: string,
-  payload: binary,
+  payload: string,
   contrastFactor: float,
   applyNoiseReduction: bool,
   noiseReductionFactor: int,
   segmentationFactor: float
 }
 ```
-  The name is the name of the PDF and the payload is PDF's content.
+  The name is the name of the PDF and the payload is PDF's content encoded in base64.
 The next 3 parameters are optional.

   ContrastFactor has a default value of 1.5 and it is between 1 and 3.
 It represents the ration between the text color intensity and the background color intensity.